 - M2 Pro chip

 - M1 Pro chip

-The next important component paired with the processor is the RAM or system memory.
+The next important component is the RAM or system memory.
 While the processor is the brain, the RAM is the powerhouse and is responsible for how fast tasks are done.
-Simply put, the more RAM your MacBook has, the better performance it has.
-The following are common RAM sizes for MacBook Pro models:
+Simply put, the more RAM your MacBook has, the better the performance.
+The following are common RAM amounts for MacBook Pro models:

 - 64 GB

 I would advise purchasing a MacBook or iMac for photo editing with at least 8 GB of RAM.
 Most editing software requires 8 GB to run.
 However, if your budget allows it, go for 16 GB or more as high-end programs like Lightroom and ON1 Photo RAW have a recommended RAM amount of 16 GB.

 The storage drive is also important and has two main characteristics to consider.
 First, the storage amount is important as it dictates how many photos you can store on the drive.
 Second, storage speed is important as it dictates how quickly you can access files when using photo editing software.
 The following are common storage drive options for MacBook Pro models:

 - 1 TB SSD

 For large photo collections, a minimum of 1 TB of space is advisable, and 512 GB is only really sufficient if you take photos infrequently.
 You can always purchase an external hard drive if you run out of space, however, so don’t worry too much about this spec.